RobRendell/gTove/README.md

 * httprelay.io has added a SeqId GET parameter to mcast, allowing multiple tabs in the same browser to reliably get messages.
 * Have labels on minis which are GM-only?
-* Copy mini N times (default 1) that's on the tabletop.
-If no number after the name, adds one and starts incrementing.
-    Need to ensure the new name(s) is/are unique.
 * Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.
 * Optional grid overlay for maps with a grid defined.